Carriage of Goods by Sea Act 1971

-The Carriage of Goods by Sea Act 1971 is a United Kingdom Act of Parliament.
-It incorporates into English Law the Hague-Visby Rules which are to be found as the Schedule to the Act.
-The Act does not use the term "Hague-Visby Rules" as such; instead, the Rules are referred to in that Act as the "Hague Rules As Amended".
+The Carriage of Goods by Sea Act 1971 (c.
+19) is a United Kingdom act of the Parliament of the United Kingdom.
+It incorporates into English Law the Hague-Visby Rules which are to be found as the Schedule to the act.
+The act does not use the term "Hague-Visby Rules" as such; instead, the Rules are referred to in that act as the "Hague Rules As Amended".

 Under Article X, the Rules apply if: